usbarmory/armoryctl/README.md

 [USB armory Mk II](https://github.com/usbarmory/usbarmory/wiki) internal peripherals.

-The function leveraged by the tool are all exported to allow use of the package as a library.
+The functions leveraged by the tool are all exported to allow use of the package as a library.

 The package simplifies communication with the following on-board USB armory Mk II components: